-The 15 current ships across our four classes of ship include:
+The 17 current ships across our four classes of ships include:

 MSC Seaside and MSC Seaview (2018) rewrite the rule book of cruise ship design, blending indoor and outdoor areas to connect guests with the sea like never before.
 At 153,516 GT and with a guest capacity of 5,119, MSC Seaside and MSC Seaview are the latest ships to join MSC Cruises’ fleet.
 Two additional Seaside EVO ships, presenting an evolution of the platform and capacity of 5,646 guests will be delivered in 2021 and 2023, completing MSC Cruises’ Seaside Class.

-MSC Meraviglia (2017) is the first ship in the Meraviglia Class.
-With 171,598 GT, she is the biggest mega cruise ship ever built by a European ship owner and the largest to come into service in 2017.
-MSC Bellissima and MSC Grandiosa, the first of two Meraviglia-Plus ships will come into service in 2019.
+MSC Meraviglia (2017) and MSC Bellissima are the first two ships in the Meraviglia Class.
+With 171,598 GT, they are the biggest cruise ship ever built by a European shipowner.
+MSC Grandiosa, the first of two Meraviglia-Plus ships will come into service in 2019.
 The second one, MSC Virtuosa, will be completed in 2020.
 A fifth, LNG-powered Meraviglia class vessel will be delivered in 2023.

 The four Fantasia Class ships – MSC Preziosa (2013), MSC Divina (2012), MSC Splendida (2009) and MSC Fantasia (2008) – are large-size and modern ships, at approximately 140,000 GRT, 333m in length and 38m in beam.
 MSC Preziosa – ranked among the five best cruise ships in the world – and MSC Divina can accommodate 4,345 guests, while MSC Splendida and MSC Fantasia each carry 4,363 guests.